MV10/dotnet-uptime/README.md

 # dotnet-uptime

-Uptime is a .NET diagnostics collection and telemetry utility supporting enterprise-style stability-focused observability, monitoring, alerting, and triage for _all_ .NET processes running on a given host.
+Uptime is a cross-platform .NET diagnostics collection and telemetry utility supporting enterprise-style stability-focused observability, monitoring, alerting, and triage for _all_ .NET processes running on a given host.
 It runs as a Windows Service or a Linux service (systemd or SysV Init).
 MacOS is not supported.
-It is similar to a continuously-running version of the standard [`dotnet-counters`](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/dotnet-counters) utility with output pushed to [OpenTelemetry](https://opentelemetry.io/) (aka "OTel") endpoints (OTLP or Prometheus HTTP).
+It is similar to a continuously-running version of the standard [`dotnet-counters`](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/dotnet-counters) utility with output available to [OpenTelemetry](https://opentelemetry.io/) (aka "OTel") OTLP collectors or Prometheus HTTP.

-The primary value is that diagnostics for every .NET application is automatically made available without making _any_ changes to the individual apps... including vendor and other third-party applications where you have no control over the source code.
+Critically, diagnostic metrics can be collected from every .NET application without making _any_ changes to the monitored applications, including vendor or other third-party applications where you usually can't obtain the source code.
 Without Uptime, each and every individual application would need to deal with a variety of complex issues to expose the same data.
 Uptime is designed to be a fire-and-forget service that can be distributed broadly to many thousands of servers.

 The service continuously scans for new "eligible" processes, and various name and command line pattern-matching rules control which processes are actually monitored.
 Several interactive features are available for testing and experimenting.
-It supports Linux-hosted containers.
-Run it on the underlying host; metrics are tagged with  the host PID, the 64-character container ID, and the PID inside the container.
+It supports Linux-hosted containers: run it on the underlying host, metrics are tagged with the host PID, the 64-character container ID, and the PID inside the container.
 Uptime probably will not find processes running in Windows-hosted containers: routed diagnostic ports are not currently supported, and that's typically how container diagnostics are surfaced on Windows.

 Uptime only supports processes running under .NET 8 or newer.
 For a list of available metrics, refer to Microsoft's [Built-in Metrics in .NET](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/built-in-metrics) documentation.
 Anything listed under "Older Metrics" is legacy and is not supported by Uptime.

-## Usage
+## Installation and Usage

+Each [release](https://github.com/MV10/dotnet-uptime/releases) offers Windows and Linux versions packaged two ways.
+The "self-contained deployment" (scd) builds are single files which are ready to use as soon as you download it (other than configuration).
+The "framework-dependent" (fx) builds require a machine-wide installation of the .NET runtime.
+Both versions work identically once installed.

+Uptime can simply be unarchived into to any directory, then create a configuration file at that same location (refer to the [_Configuration_](https://github.com/MV10/dotnet-uptime#configuration) section below).

+### Local-Machine Testing

+The repository document [`testing.md`](https://github.com/MV10/dotnet-uptime/blob/master/testing.md) explains how to test the application on Windows or Linux without installing it as a service.

 ### Interactive Commands